-Whether your company is a small, medium or large business model, it is imperative to keep your finances first.
+Whether your company is a small, medium, or large business model, it is imperative to keep your finances first.
 QuickBooks, one of the most popular accounting software, is a powerful addition to your small and medium businesses.

 QuickBooks reports also play an important role in your finance management.
 The Reports in QuickBooks put all the data together to present you with a picture of your business' finances, both generic and specific.
 Reports are useful for financial reporting as well as your decision-making based on your numbers and data.

-However, you are a new user who needs to analyze your financial status, but you are initially swamped with a lot of available reports on QuickBooks.
+However, you are a new user who needs to analyze your financial status, but you are initially swamped with a lot of available reports in QuickBooks.
 This guide is presenting a list of 5 commonly run QuickBooks reports you should pay attention to.

 QuickBooks Report Types